entrostat/certme/README.md

 certme
 =================

 A CLI used to create a local https dev environment with the green lock.
+Setup takes less than 5 minutes and all of your projects will be running locally over HTTPS with custom domain names in no time!

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg?style=for-the-badge)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/certme.svg?style=for-the-badge)](https://npmjs.org/package/certme)